-Clenafin (efinaconazole) discovered by Kaken's scientists is the world's first triazole compound for a topical medication for onychomycosis.
+Clenafin (efinaconazole), discovered by Kaken's scientists, is the world's first triazole compound used in a topical medication for onychomycosis.
 This drug has potent antifungal activity and is effective against a wide spectrum of fungi.
-Also, its effectiveness decreased only slightly compared to other existing antifungal agents in the presence of keratin, the main component of nails.
-This means that the drug has superior nail penetrating properties, thereby demonstrating that it can maintain its therapeutic effect in nails thickened by fungal infection or on the underside of such nails.
+Also, its effectiveness decreased only slightly compared with other existing antifungal agents in the presence of keratin, a protective protein and the main component of nails.
+Exhibiting superior nail-penetrating properties, the drug has demonstrated that it can maintain its therapeutic effect in nails thickened by fungal infection or on the underside of such nails.
 Clenafin has also shown antifungal activity in various animal models of infections and, in particular, greater effectiveness than other treatment options in a guinea pig model for onychomycosis.
-For these reasons, Clenafin is a promising new topical treatment for persistent onychomycosis, which has been primarily treated through oral medications in the past.
+For these reasons, Clenafin is a promising new topical treatment for persistent onychomycosis, which has been primarily treated with oral medications in the past.

 In 2006, Kaken concluded a licensing agreement with U.S. company Dow Pharmaceutical Sciences, Inc. (DPS), granting it the development and marketing rights for Clenafin in Europe and the Americas.
-After Valeant acquired DPS in 2009, it has continued to conduct joint clinical development activities with Kaken.
-In two multinational pivotal studies (phase III) in patients with mild to moderate onychomycosis of the toenails, this topical investigational drug was found to be clinically and statistically superior to a vehicle for all primary and secondary endpoints.
-The efficacy of this drug is also competitive when compared to that of existing oral medications, and it has demonstrated its efficacy as a topical agent with fewer side effects.
+After Valeant acquired DPS in 2009, the company has continued to conduct joint clinical development activities with Kaken.
+In two pivotal studies (phase III), including a multinational study, in patients with mild to moderate onychomycosis of the toenails, this topical investigational drug was found to be clinically and statistically superior to a vehicle for all primary and secondary endpoints.
+The efficacy of this drug is also competitive when compared with that of existing oral medications, and it has demonstrated its efficacy as a topical agent with fewer side effects.

-In 2014, Kaken was granted manufacturing and marketing approval for Clenafin in Japan, and it was subsequently launched that year, making it the first topical medication for onychomycosis in the country.
-In the nearly one year since its release, Clenafin has an exceptional reputation among dermatologists.
-In addition, Valeant acquired marketing approval for this drug in Canada in 2013 and in the United States in 2014, and this drug is being marketed under the trade name Jublia in these countries.
+In 2014, Kaken was granted manufacturing and marketing approval for Clenafin in Japan and subsequently launched that year, making the drug the first topical medication for onychomycosis in the country.
+In the nearly two years since its release, Clenafin has gained an exceptional reputation among dermatologists, with domestic sales of approximately ¥20.0 billion in the fiscal year under review.
+In addition, Valeant acquired marketing approval for this drug in Canada in 2013 and in the United States in 2014, marketing it under the trade name Jublia in these countries.
+Furthermore, in May 2016, Kaken concluded a development and distribution license agreement for this drug with Dong-A ST Co., Ltd., a local company in South Korea.

-We will continue to work with overseas partners to get approval for this drug's use as a treatment for onychomycosis in the global market.
+We will continue to work with overseas partners to obtain approval for this drug as a treatment for onychomycosis in the global market.

-Action Mechanism of Clenafin (efinaconazole)
+Action Mechanism of Clenafin (Efinaconazole)